astrojs/fitsjs/README.md

 Ponz, J.D., Thompson, R.W., Muñoz, J.R.
 The FITS Image Extension.

 White, Richard L, Perry Greenfield, William Pence, Nasa Gsfc, Doug Tody, and Rob Seaman.
 2011.
 Tiled Image Convention for Storing Compressed Images in FITS Binary Tables: 1-17.

+## Changes for fitsjs 0.5

+Many changes have been made to the library to support large FITS files.
+Prior, the library attempted to copy an entire file into memory before parsing for information.
+Now it handles files more intelligently by only copying relevant portions into memory.

+During the rewrite, API changes have been made.
+There is no longer a File object.
+Instances of FITS files are now initialized:

+    var f = new astro.FITS(path/to/remote/file, callback);

+or using a native HTML5 File instance pointing to a local file.

+    var f = new astro.FITS(file-instance, callback);